andre-st/dotfiles/GAMING.md

 - free re-downloads after deleting or "archiving" (deletion but game icon kept on home-screen with "download" action)
 - two volume settings: with and without headphones
 - repairable, not glued together, spare parts in online shops
+- streamlined simple UI, very special purpose (although there is a YouTube app but no Excel, not just another tablet/smartphone)

 ### Issues